LUI5DA/Proyecto_Redes_Terraform/ActiveDirectoryService/README.md

 - **Ansible** — Automated configuration management and service deployment on the VM ⚙️
 - **GitHub Actions** — Workflow orchestration and CI/CD automation 🏃‍♂️
 - **Azure** — Cloud platform hosting the resources ☁️
-- **Cloudfare DNS** — the Cloudfare DNS API is used to create a DNS Register for our domain.
 ---

 ## 🚦 How to Test the Project using GitHub Actions